pvmm/gimpfu-msx-gr4.py/README.md

 - For GIMP 2, put `gimp2_msx_g4.py` in your GIMP plugin directory:
   - if you installed as a normal package, it's `~/.config/GIMP/2.10/plug-ins/`;
   - if you installed as a flatpak package, it's `~/.var/app/org.gimp.GIMP/config/GIMP/2.10/plug-ins/`;
-- For GIMP 3, put `gimp3_msx_g4.py` in a subdirectory with the same name in the plugin directory:
+- For GIMP 3, put `gimp3_msx_g4.py` in a subdirectory WITH THE SAME NAME (seriously, it will not detect the plugin otherwise) in the plugin directory:
   - if you installed as a normal package, it's `~/.config/GIMP/2.10/plug-ins/gimp3_msx_g4`;
   - if you installed as a flatpak package, it's `~/.var/app/org.gimp.GIMP/config/GIMP/2.10/plug-ins/gimp3_msx_g4`;
 - Restart GIMP